Everything PR News

 On Working Moms and Literacy

-The debate over working mothers and childhood literacy reignited at a 2013 Washington Post Live panel when then-Governor Phil Bryant of Mississippi attributed declining U.S. reading scores in part to households where both parents — "especially Mom" — work outside the home.
-The remark drew immediate pushback against a backdrop of Pew Research data showing that mothers were the primary or sole breadwinners in 40% of U.S. households with children under 18, up from 11% in 1960 — a structural shift that has only deepened in the decade since.
+The debate over working mothers and childhood literacy reignited at a 2013 Washington Post Live panel when Mississippi Governor Phil Bryant attributed declining U.S. reading scores in part to households where both parents — "especially Mom" — work outside the home.
+The remark drew immediate pushback against a backdrop of Pew Research data showing that mothers were the primary or sole breadwinners in 40% of U.S. households with children under 18, up from 11% in 1960 — a structural shift in the American workforce.

 The fact block